What are fixed assets and inventories

 2. covering of loss according to the adopted balance sheet when the loss can not be covered by unrestricted equity.

-8 § The depreciation of the 4 § or impairment in accordance 5 § or the sale or disposal of the asset revaluation reserve shall be reduced accordingly, limit of the portion of the revaluation reserve corresponding to the availability.
+8 § At the depreciation according to 4 § or impairment in accordance 5 § or the sale or disposal of the asset revaluation reserve shall be reduced accordingly, limit of the portion of the revaluation reserve corresponding to the availability.

-The decrease in the revaluation reserve in the case referred to in the first paragraph may be made only by
+The decrease in the revaluation reserve in cases referred to in the first subparagraph may be made only by

 1. Fund, as explained 7 §,